That was interesting. The quality of the chapters was like a wave. Would start to peak and then come down and repeat.

 the new world, she starts her new life.
 Only to realize that magic is not actually a thing.
 Dragons can soar without using their wings, they can breath fire for no apparent reason, and yet humans are forced to fight with swords and spears.

 Unfortunately, the whole "potion" thing is a very small part of the story in the beginning.
 She's afraid to create them, since it's the most magic like items in the world, which draws a lot of attention.
 But she stays strong, doing what she can to live a good life.

-Art: The art is colorful and happy looking, but the art style on the cover seems a bit immature and silly compared to the story itself.
+Art: The art is colorful and happy looking, but the cover seems a bit immature and silly compared to the story itself.
 I was put off, since the art did not make me wanna give it a chance.
 Alas I can now say the art is unfitting for such a story, resembling Made in Abyss. (childish art style, with a serious story)

 Overall, this Author is used to writing stories with a Female Main Character, and it's very well written.
 But it is "one of those stories" that you are getting sick and tired of by now.
 Does every Japanese person revive in a fantasy world?
 Seems like it.
 But due to the writing skill of the author, it was worth reading the first volume, and because of the interesting story I shall continue reading future volumes, probably.

-+ Kaoru is very interesting, yet not exaggerated (not crazy, not a being like a witch or spider, no harem etc)
++ Kaoru is very interesting, yet not exaggerated in any way

 + No Magic, even though it's a fantasy world, it's interesting